xmorera/xmorera.github.io/_posts/2024/2024-11-20-lm03-evaluation-checklist.md

 - Are you running into compliance issues?
 - Are your employees making frequent mistakes?

 If you answered “yes” to one or more of these questions, your organization may benefit significantly from a targeted video training strategy.
-Here’s why.

-I'll leave it here for today, so that you can think a bit more
+I'll leave it here for today, so that you can think a bit more and reflect on the current status of your company.

+Tomorrow I'll expand on why video training can help you solve these problems.